Ormond Plantation House: History

 On June 29, 1819 (ten years later, or fourteen years after acquiring the property), in a private pact signed at the plantation, Richard Butler turned over all of his holdings to McCutchon and he and his wife moved to Bay St. Louis, Mississippi.
-No reason was ever given to explain why Butler sold the plantation although it is thought that it was an attempt at evading the local Yellow fever epidemic.
-If this was true then his attempts failed as it was reported that the fever had caught up with him and he died at age 43.
+No reason was ever given to explain why Butler sold the plantation although it is thought that it was an attempt at evading the local yellow fever epidemic.
+If this was true then his attempts failed as it was reported that the fever had caught up with him and he died Bay St. Louis with his wife at age 43.

 There is some disagreement as to when the two existing wings, or garconnieres, were built.
 Some say that they were built around 1811 by Richard Butler while others believe they were built in 1830 by Captain McCutchon.
 The garconnieres (bachelor quarters) are what give Ormond Plantation House a unique look and are taller than the main part of the house.
 It is believed they were influenced by architecture from the Atlantic seaboard.
 Captain McCutchon's eldest son, Samuel B. McCutchon, married Adele d'Estrehan, the daughter of the owner of neighboring Destrehan Plantation, uniting two of the area's most powerful families.
 Samuel and his brother James William McCutchon took over the plantation upon the death of their father, and it continued to prosper.

 After the Civil War, the plantation fell on hard times and was sold twice before being sold two more times at public auctions in 1874 and 1875.
 On December 1, 1898, Ormond Plantation was purchased by State Senator Basile LaPlace Jr, (son of New Orleans pharmacist and land owner after whom the town of LaPlace is named) who envisioned its use as a rice-producing enterprise.
 Mr. LaPlace was a well-known Justice of the Peace and then as a state senator, and also successfully managed the LaPlace land area left to him by his father.
 Legend has it that on the night of October 11, 1899 (less than one year after buying Ormond), he was found hanging from a large oak tree on the property with bullet holes in his body.
 It is believed that the assassination was carried out by members of the local Ku Klux Klan which he would likely have had disagreements with due to his position, however at the time it was also believed it may have been carried out by the caretaker and his son in revenge for LaPlace's apparent "philandering" with the caretaker's daughter; however there is no evidence to suggest either is true.